 At the Grabscheid Voice and Swallowing Center of Mount Sinai, neurological disorders that affect the larynx and vocal folds form an area of special focus, both for clinical care and research.
 These include:

 The Center offers expertise in neurolaryngology coupled with the latest techniques, such as laryngeal electromyography (EMG) and videokymography, to aid in the diagnosis of these disorders.

 A complete range of rehabilitative options is available to patient with vocal fold paralysis, from voice therapy to various surgeries.
 As is the case with other voice disorders, there is no one single solution appropriate for every patient.
 The correct choice for you depends, first and foremost, on your personal needs.
 Other important factors are the reason for the condition and length of time the condition has been present.
-The specialists at The Voice and Swallowing Institute will give you the information you need to make an informed, safe choice.
+The specialists at the Voice and Swallowing Center will give you the information you need to make an informed, safe choice.

 Research projects in neurolaryngology are principally concerned with the neural signals controlling laryngeal muscles that arise from the central nervous system and of sensory components of the vocal process, including tracheal and pharyngeal components.
 Advances in neurophysiology are often accompanied by development of improved diagnostic instruments and methods of clinical treatment.